arnavsurve/glyfs/docs/README.md

 # Glyfs API Documentation

 Welcome to the Glyfs API documentation.
-This guide will help you integrate with Glyfs' powerful AI glyf platform programmatically.
+This guide will help you integrate with Glyfs' powerful AI agent platform programmatically.

 ## Quick Start

-1. **Create a Glyf** - Set up your AI glyf through the web interface
+1. **Create an Agent** - Set up your AI agent through the web interface
-2. **Generate API Key** - Create an API key for your glyf
+2. **Generate API Key** - Create an API key for your specific agent
-3. **Make API Calls** - Use the API key to interact with your glyf
+3. **Make API Calls** - Use the API key to interact with your agent

 ## API Overview

-Glyfs provides two main API endpoints for interacting with your glyfs:
+Glyfs provides two main API endpoints for interacting with your agents:

 - **[Invoke API](./invoke-api.md)** - Get complete responses in a single request
 - **[Streaming API](./streaming-api.md)** - Get real-time streaming responses

 ## Authentication

-All API requests require authentication using API keys.
+All API requests require authentication using agent-specific API keys.
+Each agent has its own API keys that only provide access to that specific agent.

+### API Key Format
+API keys have the format: `apk_` followed by a base64-encoded string.

 Include your API key in the `Authorization` header:

 ```bash
 Authorization: Bearer apk_your_api_key_here